ckim18/workshop-ws-chrome-extension/README.md

 * Refresh your extension again in [chrome://extensions](chrome://extensions):
 ![](readme_images/refresh_tim.png)

+* Navigate to a webpage again and see what we've made!

 ### Adding A button

 As much as we love Tim, this extension clearly might be quite distracting if we want to actually see the content of the webpage.
 Let's create a button so we can turn this extension on and off.